Learn how to letter Merry Christmas with this calligraphy tutorial plus FREE calligraphy practice sheet.

 Using your small tip brush pen, trace over the “Merry Christmas.”
 You’ll do the same for every “Merry Christmas” on this page.

 Print as many pages as needed for extra practice.
 Or print once and use tracing paper over it.

 3. MERRY CHRISTMAS CALLIGRAPHY TUTORIAL: LARGE BRUSH PENS

-Last part of this calligraphy tutorial, is writing Merry Christmas using a large tip brush pen.
+The last part of this calligraphy tutorial is writing Merry Christmas using a large tip brush pen.

-The pen I recommend with this part of the worksheet is a Tombow Dual Brush Pen.
+For this part of the worksheet, I recommend Tombow Dual Brush Pen.
 But you can use any large brush pen of your preference.